ygunayer/ygunayer/README.md

+### About
 Hi!
-I'm Yalin, a software engineer from Izmir, Turkey.
+I'm Yalin, a software engineer from Izmir, Turkey 🌊

-### About
 I currently work as a software crafter at [Craftbase](https://gitlab.com/craftbaseio) where I work on payment systems 💸

 I previously worked at [OMMA](https://github.com/signalive) where I helped build a cloud-based digital signage platform 📺, [VNGRS](https://github.com) where I helped build a ticketless parking system 🚗, albeit for a short while, and RDC Partner where I co-built an enterprise-friendly private cloud storage platform similar to Dropbox 💾